inducer/pyopencl/doc/source/runtime.rst

     :arg wait_for: (optional, default empty)
     :arg is_blocking: Wait for completion.
 Defaults to *True*.
       (Available on any copy involving host memory)

+    :return: A :class:`NannyEvent` if the transfer involved a host-side buffer, otherwise an :class:`Event`.

     :class:`Buffer` ↔ host transfers: